mojaloop/contrib-pisp-demo-ui/README.md

-# pisp-demo-app
+# contrib-pisp-demo-ui

-## A reference end-user application for PISP on Mojaloop.
+### A reference end-user application for PISP on Mojaloop.
 Inspired by GPay.

+<iframe src="https://player.vimeo.com/video/541628842?title=0&amp;byline=0&amp;portrait=0&amp;playsinline=0&amp;autopause=0&amp;app_id=122963" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen="" data-ready="true" style="width: 100%; height: 100%;" width="380" height="240" frameborder="0"></iframe>

+__See it live at: https://pineapplepay.moja-lab.live/#/dashboard__

 ## Introduction

-[pisp-demo-app](https://github.com/mojaloop/pisp-demo-app-flutter) was developed to demonstrate the ability of Mojaloop to make end to end transfers.
+[contrib-pisp-demo-ui](https://github.com/mojaloop/pisp-demo-app-flutter) was developed to demonstrate the ability of Mojaloop to make end to end transfers.
 It's a payment initiation app, which allows people to send money to one another.
-The basic features of the app are
+The basic features of the app are:

 1. Login/Authentication
 2. Account Linking